The Importance of Message Threads in Team Messaging Apps

 Everyone loves the agility of team messaging tools…until they lose their agility.
 This happens because we often revert back to our old email habits.

-That’s why I invited Daniel Velton, Co-Founder and COO of Leverice, onto Dispatch.
+That’s why I invited Daniel Velton, Co-Founder of Leverice, onto Dispatch.
 Leverice is a new kind of team messaging and collaboration platform that takes threading to a unique and innovative level.

 Drinking from a firehose gets old fast, but that’s what most teams with structureless team messaging find themselves doing.